magento/magento2-page-builder/docs/how-to/how-to-use-attributes-for-styling.md

 _Attribute-based styles for the config attributes (source)_

-Again, the values for these attributes are set by the user in the content type's form fields.
-This makes it easy to target your content type's elements in the DOM based on what the user selected in the form.
+The values for these attributes are set by the user from the form field that corresponds to the attribute.
+This makes it easy to target your content type's elements from your `_default.less` files.

 ## Step 4: Add Knockout attribute bindings to HTML templates

-In order for your attribute selectors to be rendered in the DOM as described in step 2, you must ensure that you add Knockout attributes to your content type's HTML templates.
-Knockout attribute bindings look like this:
+In order for your attribute selectors to be rendered in the DOM as described in step 2, you must add Knockout attribute bindings to your content type's HTML templates.
+The Knockout attribute bindings look like this:

 ```json
 attr="data.main.attributes"
 ```

-The `main` node refers to the element defined in the configuration file and `attributes` refer to all the `<attributes>` defined for the `main` element.

-The Knockout `attr` binding ensures that all the attributes defined for an element in your content type's configuration are rendered in the DOM for that element as described in step 2.
+The Knockout `attr` binding ensures that all the attributes defined for an element in your content type's configuration are rendered in the DOM for that element.
+In the previous example binding, the `main` node refers to the element defined in the configuration file.
+And `attributes` refers to all the `<attribute>` nodes defined for the `main` element.

-These Knockout bindings are applied to the Heading's `master.html` template (as well as the `preview.html` template) as shown here:
+These Knockout bindings are applied to the Heading's `master.html` template (as well as the `preview.html` template).
+The Heading `master.html` template is here:

 ```html
 <!-- Heading master.html -->